Treatments and Surgical Options for Gallbladder Disease

 Open Surgery

 With open surgery, your surgeon makes a long abdominal cut/incision to reach your gallbladder.
 The incision must be large enough for your surgeon to fit his or her hands and surgical instruments inside your body.
 The open incision allows doctors to see and touch your organs while operating.
+For most benign (non-cancer) gallbladder disease, open surgery is considered a rescue option that can be used to keep you safe if an emergency occurs.

 Minimally Invasive Surgery